sgzwach/GenElect2.0/README.md

 - [X] Check current registrations for prereq completions
 - [X] Remove registrations with prereq registrations are dropped
 - [X] Allow admins and instructors to drop students from classes
-- [X] Decide if registrations should be manually or automatically converted to completions (currently manual, see 'Complete' options within allofferings view)
+- [X] Decide if registrations should be manually or automatically converted to completions (currently manual, see 'Complete' button within allofferings view)
 - [X] Fix change password in user update bug
 - [X] Add Favicon
-- [ ] Enable mobile app conversion and push notifications
+- [ ] Enable mobile app conversion and push notifications (<meta name="mobile-web-app-capable" content="yes">)